Nitt Witt Ridge: History

-Arthur Harold Beal is known as Doctor Tinkerpaw or Captain Nitt Witt.
+Arthur Harold Beal is known as Der Tinkerpaw or Captain Nitt Witt.
 Beal was a garbage collector for the town of Cambria in the 1940s and 1950s and made good use of what Cambrians were throwing away, as well as the natural materials on the property, in the nearby pine forests, and on the area's beaches.
 Some parts are also reportedly remnants from Hearst Castle where he supposedly worked for a time.
 Other common building materials are beer cans, abalone shells, and concrete.
 There are also washer drums, car rims, tile, car parts, and old stoves.

 After Art died in 1992 at the age of 96, his ashes were spread around his favorite redwood tree on Nitt Witt Ridge.
 The house still is full of knick-knacks and architectural uniqueness, despite the deterioration and ransacking it suffered after Art's death.

 In 1999 Michael and Stacey O'Malley became the owners of Nitt Witt Ridge.